swen90006-2026/assignment-1/README.md

 4. If you cannot figure out how to start your test template tree, just begin by listing tests that you think are important.
 Once you have a list, consider arranging them into a tree.

-### Late submission policy
+### Extensions and Special Consideration

-For details on late submissions, please refer to the **FEIT Extensions and Special Consideration** page on the subject Canvas site.
+Please refer to the **FEIT Extensions and Special Consideration** page on the subject Canvas site.

 ### Academic Misconduct

 The University academic integrity policy applies.
 Students are encouraged to discuss the assignment topic, but all submitted work must reflect the individual's understanding of the topic.

+All work that you submit for assessment at the University must be your own, original work.
+Where the ideas or words of other people, or outputs produced by tools, including AI and other software tools are included, these must always be appropriately acknowledged and cited.
+This includes editing and translation assistance or tools (e.g. Grammarly), if permitted.
+Failure to do so will be reported as potential academic misconduct and subject to appropriate penalties.

+All submissions must be produced as authorised and specified in the assessment task as set by the subject coordinator.
+You are responsible for the quality and content of your final submission.

 ### Originality Multiplier